 Goran Mirascic, PhD - Economic Policy Advisor for the Federation of Bosnia and Herzegovina: Political Economy

 Goran Mirascic is an Assistant Professor, Faculty of Economics at University Sarajevo School of Science and Technology & Assistant Professor, Faculty of Economics at Open University "Apeiron" Travnik.
 He is also Economic Policy Advisor to the Vice President of the Federation of Bosnia and Herzegovina.
 Dr. Mirascic has done an extensive research on international financial institutions and coordination of macroeconomic policies on the international level.
 He has published number of articles covering political economy, macroeconomic stabilization, economic globalization, eurozone, and international financial institutions.
 He is currently analyzing implications of Greek crisis on the monetary union.
 Dr. Mirascic serves as an Economic Policy Advisor to the Vice President of the Federation of Bosnia and Herzegovina.

-Gyan Pradhan, PhD - Eastern Kentucky University: Economics
+Gyan Pradhan, PhD - Christopher Newport University: Economics

 Archanya Ratana-Ubol, PhD - Chulalongkorn University, Bangkok, International Higher Education